SimplexCC/sell-docs/source/includes/_api-types.md

 ### Integer ###

-A plain old integer: whole (no fraction, no decimal point), positive or negative.
+A plain old integer: a whole number (no fraction), positive, zero or negative.

 ### Float ###